Scott Holroyd

 Scott Powell Holroyd (born June 5, 1975) is an American actor.

-Biography

-Early life and education
+Early life and career

 Holroyd was born and raised in Columbia, South Carolina.
 He graduated from the University of South Carolina in 1998, receiving a B.A. in Mass Communications and Journalism.

-In September 1999, he moved to New York City to study at the School for Film and Television in Manhattan.

-Career

-Holroyd received a small role in the film The Program (for which he was uncredited) and made a guest appearance on the television show Matlock, playing a teenager (both in 1993).
+In 1993, Holroyd received a small role in the film The Program (for which he was uncredited) and made a guest appearance on the television show Matlock, playing a teenager.

+After working in Columbia as an actor on projects in Wilmington, such as Matlock, he moved to New York, studying at the School for Film and Television in Manhattan from 1999 to 2001.

-On July 10, 2001, he was cast in the role of Paul Ryan in the CBS daytime soap opera As the World Turns; he was the fifth actor to play the role of Paul Ryan.
-On May 13, 2003, he made his last appearance on ATWT.
-He left the show to pursue other acting opportunities and was replaced by soap opera actor Roger Howarth.
+Within three weeks of finishing his program at the School for Film and Television, he signed a three-year contract with As The World Turns, a daytime soap opera on CBS.
+He was cast as Paul Ryan from 2001 to 2003, starting on July 10, 2001.
+He was the fifth actor to play the role of Ryan.
+On May 13, 2003, he made his last appearance on the show, before leaving to pursue other roles.
+He was replaced by soap opera actor Roger Howarth.